uc-cdis/fence/docs/google_architecture.md

 Once linked, the user's Google Account is then placed *temporarily* inside their Proxy Group.
 This means that the user could log into Google's Cloud Platform with their Google Account and access data.

 > NOTE: The linking process should provide temporary access to data such that explicit refreshing of access is required.
-In order to remove a linked Google Account from access, you must remove that account from the Proxy Group.
+In order to remove a linked Google Account from access, you must remove that account from the Proxy Group *manually*.
 The `fence-create` tool has a script that could be run as a cronjob to accomplish this.
 Check out `fence-create google-manage-account-access --help` for details.

 At the moment, the *link* between the User and their Google Account does not expire.
 The access to data *does* expire though.
 Explicit refreshing of access must be done by an authenticated user or valid client with those permissions through Fence's API.